hasansezertasan/litestar-playwright/README.md

 ## Support :heart:

-If you have any questions or need help, feel free to open an issue on the [GitHub repository][litestar_playwright].
+If you have any questions or need help, feel free to open an issue on the [GitHub repository][litestar-playwright].

 ## Author :person_with_crown: